- What is DNS?

 For more information about SlickDNS features, see our in-depth features page.

 You can try out SlickDNS risk-free with our 14-day free trial—no credit card required.
-After that pay $20/month for 20 domains, and just 50¢ per additional domain.
+After that pricing starts at just $49/month to manage DNS for 50 domains, and 50 uptime monitors.
 See the Pricing page for more information.

 - ‘A’ IP address